mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Blockchains Are Not Magical {#distributed}

 Increasingly, distributed consensus technologies such as the blockchain are touted as a solution to centralization issues.

-XXX

-Responsbility
+A complete survey of this rapidly-changing area is beyond the scope of this document, but at a high level, we can generalise about their properties.

+These techniques avoid centralization risk by distributing intermediary functions to members of a large pool of protocol participants.
+Verification of proper performance is typically guaranteed through a combination of cryptographic techniques and duplication of effort to check results.

+As such, they avoid direct centralization, and are robust against inherited centralization.
+Depending upon the application in question, indirect and platform centralization may still be possible, but in general these techniques do not lend themselves to these ends as readily as federated systems do.

+However, distributed consensus technologies have a number of potential shortcomings that may make them inappropriate -- or at least difficult to use for many Internet applications.

-Privacy
+### Privacy

+### Efficiency

-Performance
+### Performance

-Sustainability
+### Responsibility